 Everything You Need to Know to Start a Tourism Business In South Africa

 It’s important to adhere to the regulations of your selected industry, should you open a business.
+It’s the same for a tourism business.

-An establishment which does not hold the required documentation like a business license, a certificate of acceptability or liquor license, is committing an offence under the applicable law in South Africa.
+An establishment which does not hold the required documentation like a business license, a certificate of acceptability or a liquor license, is committing an offence under the applicable law in South Africa.
 The offence may be punishable by way of a fine and/or imprisonment.

 We look at what requirements you will need to meet if you want to open a restaurant, lodge, bed and breakfast or operating any other tourism-related business in South Africa.